lessthanoptimal/ValidationBoof/change.md

 - Improved runtime metrics across all regression and put into a common format to make automatic checking possible
 - Added more runtime regressions and compacted others into a single file
-- TODO create config_local.yaml to specify local benchmark behavior and information
+- config_local.yaml to specify local benchmark behavior and information
-- TODO Moved runtime regressions into a separate directory that is machine specific
+- Moved runtime regressions into a separate directory that is machine specific
+- Add CPU info to MachineInfo.txt
 - TODO Add regression for template matching

 ## Version 0.36